chinapedia/wikipedia.abstract.en/Page/Casablanca.md

 Taxis

-Grand_Taxi_in_Centre_Ville_Casablanca.jpg Registered taxis in Casablanca are coloured red and known as _petit taxis_ (small taxis), or coloured white and known as _grands taxis_ (big taxis).
+Registered taxis in Casablanca are coloured red and known as _petit taxis_ (small taxis), or coloured white and known as _grands taxis_ (big taxis).
 As is standard Moroccan practice, _petits taxis,_ typically small-four door Dacia Logan, Peugeot 207, or similar cars, provide metered cab service in the central metropolitan areas. _Grands taxis,_ generally older Mercedes-Benz sedans, provide shared mini-bus like service within the city on predefined routes, or shared intercity service. _Grands taxis_ may also be hired for private service by the hour or day.

 Trains

 Casablanca is served by three principal railway stations run by the national rail service, the ONCF.

-الطرامواي_أمام_محطة_الدار_البيضاء_المسافري.jpeg.]] is the main intercity station, from which trains run south to Marrakech or El Jadida and north to Mohammedia and Rabat, and then on either to Tangier or Meknes, Fes, Taza and Oujda/Nador.
+.]] is the main intercity station, from which trains run south to Marrakech or El Jadida and north to Mohammedia and Rabat, and then on either to Tangier or Meknes, Fes, Taza and Oujda/Nador.
 It also serves as the southern terminus of the Al-Boraq high speed line from Tangier.
 A dedicated airport shuttle service to Mohammed V International Airport also has its primary in-city stop at this station, for connections on to further destinations.

 serves primarily commuter trains such as the Train Navette Rapide (TNR or Aouita) operating on the Casablanca – Kenitra rail corridor, with some connecting trains running on to Gare de Casa-Voyageurs.
 The station provides a direct interchange between train and shipping services, and is located near several port-area hotels.
 It is the nearest station to the old town of Casablanca, and to the modern city centre, around the landmark Casablanca Twin Center.
 Casa-Port station is being rebuilt in a modern and enlarged configuration.
 During the construction, the station is still operational.
 From 2013, it will provide a close connection from the rail network to the city's new tram network.